srdjan/FeexVeb/README.md

 ## What is FeexWeb?

-FeexWeb (got it?) is a minimal functional library for building web applications with JSX and Web Components.
+FeexWeb is a minimal functional library for building web applications with JSX and Web Components.
 It uses HTMX for server-side driven reactivity.
-This guide explains how to use <strongFeexWeb</strong> to create powerful web applications that combine client-side state management with server-driven HTML updates.
+This guide explains how to use **FeexWeb** to create powerful web applications that combine client-side state management with server-driven HTML updates.

-It was created during one hour vibe coding session 😊 with Cloude.
-Simply amazing what can be acomplished these days in a short time.
+It was created during a one-hour vibe coding session 😊 with Claude.
+Simply amazing what can be accomplished these days in a short time.
 Kudos to my sidekick 🙌

 **This is not going anywhere, just a little play around.**
-**Disclaimer** It works on my michine :) - no other guarantees
+**Disclaimer:** It works on my machine :) - no other guarantees

+## Getting Started

+### Installation

+1. Clone the repository
+2. Navigate to an example directory: `cd examples/counter`
+3. Start the server: `deno run --allow-net --allow-read ../../server/server.ts`
+4. Open your browser to `http://localhost:8000`

+### Project Structure

+- `lib/feexweb.js` - Core library
+- `lib/src/` - Modular implementation files
+- `examples/` - Example implementations
+- `server/` - Deno HTTP server for examples

-## About WebJSX and HTMX
+## About FeexWeb and HTMX

-WebJSX is a minimal library for building web applications with JSX and Web Components.
-It provides just two core functions:
+FeexWeb is a minimal library for building web applications with JSX and Web Components.
+It provides:

-- **`createElement`**: Creates virtual DOM elements using JSX syntax
-- **`applyDiff`**: Efficiently applies changes to the real DOM by comparing virtual nodes

-WebJSX allows you to write declarative UI components using familiar JSX syntax while keeping the runtime small and focused.
-It works seamlessly with standard Web Components and doesn't require a complex build system.
+- **Component Creation**: Define custom elements with reactive state
+- **State Management**: Reactive state with `useState` and `useComputed`
+- **Side Effects**: Manage effects with cleanup functions
+- **HTMX Integration**: Seamless integration with HTMX for server interactions

 HTMX is a dependency-free JavaScript library that allows you to access modern browser features directly from HTML, rather than using JavaScript.
 It extends HTML with attributes like `hx-get`, `hx-post`, and `hx-swap` that allow you to make AJAX requests and update the page dynamically.

-Using HTMX, you can:

-- Make HTTP requests (`GET`, `POST`, `PUT`, `DELETE`, etc.) from any HTML element
-- Update any element on the page with the response
-- Trigger requests on any event (not just clicks)
-- Use CSS transitions for smooth page updates
-- Work with WebSockets and Server-Sent Events
-- And much more...

-## Why Use FxWeb with HTMX?
+## Why Use FeexWeb with HTMX?

-FxWeb and HTMX complement each other perfectly:
+FeexWeb and HTMX complement each other perfectly:

-- **FxWeb**: Provides client-side state management and component lifecycle, using a functional approach with custom elements.
+- **FeexWeb**: Provides client-side state management and component lifecycle, using a functional approach with custom elements.
 - **HTMX**: Provides HTML-driven server communication and page updates.

 Together, they create a powerful approach that offers: